Boston University PY105 - Physics I

 PY105 studio is the on-sequence course, implemented in a studio

 format.
-There are 6 studio sections, each with maximum 83 students (498
+For Fall 2025, there are 6 studio sections, each with maximum 90

-students total) integrating lecture, discussion, and labs.
-All studio
+students (540 students total) integrating lecture, discussion, and

-sections cover the same material using the same curriculum.
-Our studio
+labs.
+All studio sections cover the same material using the same

-course is an engaged experience for students, minimizing explaining
+curriculum.
+Our studio course is an engaged experience for students,

-concepts to you in "lecture" and maximizing student collaboration and
+minimizing explaining concepts to you in "lecture" and maximizing

-section is supported by a professor, two teaching fellows and two
+Each section is supported by a professor, two teaching fellows and

-undergraduate learning assistants.
-We hold office hours for the entire
+two undergraduate learning assistants.
+We hold office hours for the

-course, across all sections, offering times throughout every day of the
+entire course, across all sections, offering times throughout every day

-week (a combined approximately 40 hours of availability) as well as
+of the week (an approximately combined 40 hours of availability) as well

-other resources such as weekly content/problem solving sessions, content
+as other resources such as weekly content/problem solving sessions,

 For Fall 2025, we will have 4 exams throughout the semester, all held